duncanb730/game_project/README.md

 ##A Bit of Advice

 Move quickly.
 After the first few laps, the bugs get spread out and they do a pretty good job covering the road.
 It's never impossible, but it can get harder.
-The closest approximation of the recommended strategy is act like you're in Bangkok, Thailand and trying to cross the road.
+The closest approximation of the recommended strategy is act like you're trying to cross the road in Bangkok, Thailand.